71 EV Startups That Are Helping Keep The Earth Healthy And Clean

 In April 2023, the cleantech startup raised an undisclosed amount of funding in its Seed round from Sequoia Capital’s Surge and other venture capitalists like Speciale Invest and Theia Ventures.

-Metastable Materials is now setting up a 21,000 sq ft battery recycling facility on the outskirts of Bengaluru.
+Metastable Materials was also reported to be setting up a 21,000 sq ft battery recycling facility on the outskirts of Bengaluru.

 • Founded In: 2021